Introduction

 Follow these steps to add decorative elements effectively:

-- Plan Your Design: Sketch out your design and pick decorative techniques that match your style.
+- Plan Your Design: Sketch out your design and choose decorative techniques that align with your style.

-- Prepare the Surface: Make sure the surface is clean and free of debris for the best finish.
+- Prepare the Surface: Ensure the surface is clean and free of debris for optimal results.

-- Apply Base Colors: Start with base colors using stains or dyes, following the instructions on the product.
+- Apply Base Colors: Start with base colors using stains or dyes, following the product instructions.

 - Stamp or Texture the Surface: Firmly press stamps into wet concrete to create consistent designs.